Male Reproductive Endocrinology

 Effects of Aging

-Both hypothalamic secretion of gonadotropin-releasing hormone (GnRH) and the response of Leydig cells to follicle-stimulating hormone (FSH) and luteinizing hormone (LH) diminish with aging.
-In older people, Leydig cells decrease in number as well.
-Beginning at about age 30, a man’s serum total testosterone levels decline by 1 to 2% annually.
-Men aged 70 to 80 tend to have serum testosterone levels that are about one half to two thirds of those of men in their 20s.
-In addition, sex hormone–binding globulin (SHBG) levels increase with aging, causing an even greater decline in serum free and bioavailable testosterone.
+Both hypothalamic secretion of GnRH and the response of Leydig cells to follicle-stimulating hormone FSH and LH diminish with aging.
+In older males, Leydig cells decrease in number as well.
+Beginning at about age 30, a man’s serum total testosterone levels decline by 1 to 2% annually (1).
+Men aged 70 to 80 years tend to have serum testosterone levels that are about one-half to two-thirds of those of men in their 20s.
+In addition, sex hormone–binding globulin (SHBG) levels increase with aging, causing an even greater decline in bioavailable testosterone.
 FSH and LH levels tend to be normal or high-normal.
-These age-related changes are referred to as the andropause, although there are no abrupt changes in hormone levels (and corresponding symptoms) as occur in menopause.
+These age-related changes are referred to as the andropause, although there are not the abrupt changes in hormone levels (and corresponding symptoms) that occur in menopause.
 The decline in testosterone may contribute to a combination of symptoms that has been termed androgen deficiency of the aging male (ADAM), which includes

-Testosterone supplementation in men with low-normal levels of testosterone is controversial.
+Testosterone supplementation in men with low-normal levels (300 to 400 ng/dL [10.41 to13.88 mmol/L]) of testosterone is controversial.
 Some experts recommend a trial of testosterone supplementation in older men with symptoms or signs of hypogonadism and whose serum testosterone levels are slightly below the lower limit of normal.
-No data favor any of the testosterone preparations specifically for use in ADAM, although daily transcutaneous applications appear to be the most physiologic and best tolerated.
+No data favor any of the testosterone preparations specifically for use in ADAM.

 Drugs Mentioned In This Article